poclecoqq/envsplitter/README.md

 # envsplitter

-Generates env files in folder specified by user.
+Generates env files in folders specified by user.

 # Motivation